The UK’s top 25 cities to start a business

-Which city tops our second ranking of the most enterprising cities outside of London?
+Which city tops our annual ranking of the most enterprising cities outside of London?
 Find out where the top 25 places to start and grow a business are...

 We’ve identified and examined the most important factors new businesses need to consider when selecting the right location to start or grow a business.

-To make up our second index of the top cities for enterprise outside of the capital, following the Start-up Cities Index 2014, we’ve updated our city by city statistics using official data released over the last 12 months on everything from business survival rates, house prices, and broadband speeds.
+To make up our latest index of the top cities for enterprise outside of the capital, we've updated our city by city statistics using official data on everything from business survival rates, house prices, and commercial rent prices.

 Selected for the scale of their business activity, population, and the importance each city has to its region’s levels of economic prosperity, our 25 cities stretch to each corner of the United Kingdom.

-We purposefully left London out of the index – not because the capital would necessarily come out top, but because of the sheer scale of the city in comparison to others.
-Instead we’ll examine London more closely in the near future.
+London is purposely left out of the index – not because the capital would necessarily come out top, but because of the sheer scale of the city in comparison to others.
+Instead we examine London more closely here.

 With Newcastle in the north, Southampton in the South, Plymouth in the West, Norwich in the East, Aberdeen in Scotland, Belfast in Northern Ireland and Swansea in Wales, this index stretches across the entirety of the Kingdom’s shores.